 The Engineer will determine the density of pavement based on lots.
 A lot is equal to the amount of material, in tons, placed each production day.
-If a shoulder, or part of a shoulder, is placed monolithically with the mainline, the shoulder area will be excluded from the quantity of material represented by the lot.

 A sublot is defined as a single lift, one paver width wide, and 1,000 feet long.
 If a partial sublot is less than 500 feet, it will be included in the previous sublot.
-A partial sublot greater than 500 feet will be considered a separate lot.
+A partial sublot 500 feet or greater will be considered a separate sublot.